Gray whale photographic identification in 2001: Collaborative research in the Pacific Northwest

 A collaborative effort to photographically identify of gray whales in the waters of the Pacific Northwest from California through Alaska

-“Sounders” trading cards 2020 Identification Guide to Northern Puget Sound gray whales (PDF file) Cascadia Research has been conducting long-term studies
+“Sounders” trading cards 2024 Identification Guide to Northern Puget Sound gray whales (Orca Network) Cascadia Research has been conducting long-term

 The examination of a dead gray whale on 24 January 2015 reveals it was killed by ship’s propeller.
 The gray whale found